 The study does mention the need for more clinical trials though.

+2. CBD oil may also cause diarrhea and weight loss.
 Just because there is a lack of dangerous common side effects, it does not mean that CBD is safe for everyone to use.
 As we saw in the Israeli study on epileptic children, out of 74 patients, only 5 suffered adverse side effects, but those 5 patients were severely affected by diarrhea, weight loss, fatigue etc (33).

 Chances are that you will be absolutely fine taking CBD, but be sensible with it, and stick to the recommended dosage.